MicroShed/mp-starter-intellij-ext/README.md

 **Upload to the marketplace**

-This step is manual.
+You can do this step either manually or via gradle.

+- Uploading manually

     You should login to [Upload New Plugin](https://plugins.jetbrains.com/plugin/add/) page in JetBrains website using the project account and upload the new version there.

+- Upload via gradle

+    - Create a Permanent Token with _Marketplace_ scope at [JetBrains Hub](https://hub.jetbrains.com/users/moghaddam?tab=authentification)
+    - Copy the value of the token in an environment variable named _ORG_GRADLE_PROJECT_intellijPublishToken_
+    - Run`./gradlew publishPlugin` in the root of the project to publish the plugin.

+Normally it takes two business days until the plugin gets approved and published to the Marketplace.

 ## Contributing
 Our [CONTRIBUTING](CONTRIBUTING.md) document contains details for submitting pull requests.